 Why Bet on the Puck Line

-Besides, if you think the game is going to be close, or that the favorite might not churn out a dominant victory, you can always bet the puck line.
-This way, you have a one-goal margin of error.
+If you think the game is going to be close, or that the favorite might not churn out a dominant victory, you can always bet the underdog the puck line.
+This way, you have a one-goal margin of error to reduce your risk.

 Dropping the Puck on the Puck Line

 Let’s take a closer look at the hypothetical puck line provided above.
 The Vancouver Canucks are listed as the underdog in this classic Western Conference matchup, heading to the Scottrade Center in St. Louis to take on a theoretically stronger squad in the Blues.

 If you were to place a bet on the Canucks, you would need them to either lose by a single goal or beat the Blues outright.
 It’s worth noting that if the game goes to overtime or ends in a shootout, the Vancouver Canucks would automatically cover the spread, as a St. Louis victory in overtime or the shootout would guarantee the margin of victory to be just one goal.